 I’m a current Health First Colorado member.
 When do I need to prove that I have met the new work requirements?

-Health First Colorado will send you a letter in August 2026 letting you know if, based on the information we have, you must meet work requirements.
+Health First Colorado will send you a letter in September 2026 letting you know if, based on the information we have, you must comply with work requirements.

 They will also need to renew their health coverage every 6 months instead of once a year.